 - Collaborate with appropriate partners at each step.

 This course does not provide an introduction to humanitarian cash-based programming, nor to social protection.
-If you are not familiar with humanitarian CTP, please take a look at the CaLP CTP Fundamentals course or browse CaLP's course catalogue for more information.
+If you are not familiar with humanitarian CVA, please take a look at the CaLP CVA Fundamentals course or browse CaLP's course catalogue for more information.

 This course was created by CaLP, who monitor use of this course to ensure it is fit for purpose.
 This means that CaLP will be able to see the name you use on Kaya and any professional information you have given us.
 All this data will be anonymised before it is used for any analysis or reporting.
 If you have any questions about this, please email firstname.lastname@example.org